Choosing a Business Structure

 Partnership

 Partnerships are similar to starting a sole proprietorship, except that two or more people share ownership of the business.
-The partners will need to establish a legal agreement that states how the business will be run to avoid future disputes between partners.
+The partners must establish a legal agreement that states how the business will be run to avoid future disputes between partners.

 Advantages of a Partnership